devMiguelCarrero/snes.css/README.md

-# SNES.css Framework
+# snes.css Framework

-Welcome to SNX.css Framework, a unique CSS framework inspired by the nostalgic aesthetics of the Super Nintendo era.
+Welcome to snes.css Framework, a unique CSS framework inspired by the nostalgic aesthetics of the Super Nintendo era.
 This project aims to bring the charm of pixel art and retro gaming to modern web design, offering developers and designers a toolkit to create websites with a vintage flair.

 ## Features